Charles Wheatstone: Life

-Charles Wheatstone was born in Barnwood, Gloucestershire.
-His father, W. Wheatstone, was a music-seller in the town, who moved to 128 Pall Mall, London, four years later, becoming a teacher of the flute.
-Charles, the second son, went to a village school, near Gloucester, and afterwards to several institutions in London.
+Charles Wheatstone was born in Westgate at.
+Gloucester and christened in St Mary de Lode.
+However some time after his death a biography confused the issue by relocating this to his grandmothers house in Barnwood, Gloucestershire.
+His father, W. Wheatstone, was a cobbler and music-seller in the town, but his mother descended from the lord of the manor in a near by village and had links with London society.
+His father moved to 128 Pall Mall, London, four years later, becoming a teacher of the flute to royalty.
+Charles, the second son, stayed with his grand parents and went to a village school in Barnwood and afterwards to several institutions in London.
 One of them was in Kennington, and kept by a Mrs. Castlemaine, who was astonished at his rapid progress.
 From another he ran away, but was captured at Windsor, not far from the theatre of his practical telegraph.
-As a boy he was very shy and sensitive, liking well to retire into an attic, without any other company than his own thoughts.
+As a boy he was very shy and sensitive, liking to retreat into an attic, without any other company than his own thoughts.

 When he was about fourteen years old he was apprenticed to his uncle and namesake, a maker and seller of musical instruments at 436 Strand, London; but he showed little taste for handicraft or business, and loved better to study books.
 His father encouraged him in this, and finally took him out of the uncle's charge.

 At the age of fifteen, Wheatstone translated French poetry, and wrote two songs, one of which was given to his uncle, who published it without knowing it as his nephew's composition.
 Some lines of his on the lyre became the motto of an engraving by Bartolozzi.
 He often visited an old book-stall in the vicinity of Pall Mall, which was then a dilapidated and unpaved thoroughfare.
 Most of his pocket-money was spent in purchasing the books which had taken his fancy, whether fairy tales, history, or science.

 One day, to the surprise of the bookseller, he coveted a volume on the discoveries of Volta in electricity, but not having the price, he saved his pennies and secured the volume.
 It was written in French, and so he was obliged to save again, until he could buy a dictionary.
 Then he began to read the volume, and, with the help of his elder brother, William, to repeat the experiments described in it, with a home-made battery, in the scullery behind his father's house.
 In constructing the battery, the boy philosophers ran short of money to procure the requisite copper-plates.
 They had only a few copper coins left.
 A happy thought occurred to Charles, who was the leading spirit in these researches, 'We must use the pennies themselves,' said he, and the battery was soon complete.